samiux/samiux.github.io/garlic.md

 #### (1) When will the rules be updated?

-The update will be carried out within an hour when the Garlic is booting up.
-If you turn off the Garlic within one hour of the booting up, you may also break the system too.
+The update will be carried out within 15 minutes when the Garlic is booting up.
+If you turn off the Garlic within 15 minutes of the booting up, you may also break the system too.

 #### (2) How many detecting / blocking rules in Garlic?
 There are more than 40,000 rules in Garlic and they are all free of charge.
 The number of rules are increasing.